EmadBinAbid/Visualizing-Scraped-Google-Play-Store-Data-to-Gain-Insight-into-Android-App-Market/README.md

 Setup GridDB:

 First and foremost, we need to make sure that we have properly installed GridDB on our system.
-Using this link, you can find the step-by-step guide to set up GridDB on different operating systems.
+Our step-by-step guide available on the website can assist you with setting up GridDB on different operating systems.

 Dataset: